mathisbot/opengl-fps/README.md

 ## Usage
 <a name="usage"></a>

-In its current state, the game can only display a blank window.
+Currenlty, the game features a fully functional first person camera.
+It can also poorly render colorful cubes, as faces are often drawn in a bad order.

 <p align="right">(<a href="#readme-top">Up</a>)</p>